 The Confiscation and Proceeds of Crime List provides for the efficient management of civil proceedings brought under Victorian and Commonwealth legislation providing for the restraint or forfeiture of property connected with criminal activity, principally the Confiscation Act 1997 (Vic) and the Proceeds of Crime Act 2002 (Cth).

 Applications initiating a proceeding should continue to be made via the Practice Court Coordinator, who will make arrangements for the application to be heard by the Judge in Charge of the List or in the Practice Court.
-Subsequent directions hearings and short applications will generally be heard by the Judge in Charge on the first Monday of each month during the Court sitting period.
+Subsequent directions hearings and short applications will generally be heard by the Judge in Charge on a List Directions Day (see following section).